mozilla-services/docs/source/aitc/apis-1.0.rst

     it.
 It is similar to the standard If-Modified-Since header except the value is expressed in milliseconds.

+    It is similar to the standard HTTP **If-Modified-Since** header, but the value is expressed in integer milliseconds for extra precision.

     If the value of this header is not a valid integer, a **400 Bad Request** response will be returned.